This section of Ch. 1 will cover the following topics:

-Each chapter in this textbook is divided into sections.
+The chapters in this textbook are divided into sections.
 Each section begins with a green Preview box that lets you know what topics will be covered and ends with an orange Takeaways box that highlights important points to remember.
 Red Tips boxes on the right side of the page provide interesting or helpful insights.

 - Blue underlined text is a link to outside materials.
-Click on it to view the materials.
+Click on it to view the material.

 - text with a dotted underline is a link to a brief definition of the word.
 Click on it to view the definition.
-(If you print a PDF of this book, the full will be at the end.)
+(If you print this book, the full will be at the end.)

-- Purple boxes contain graphic materials.
-Click on the camera icon to view a PowerPoint presentation or video.
-In some cases, a link will take you to a graphic.
+- Purple boxes contain links to graphics.
+Click on the camera icon to view a PowerPoint presentation, video, or image.

-You can continue to read this text online throughout the term or you can print out a paper copy to .
+You can read this text online throughout the term or you can download a PDF to your desktop for easy access.
+You can also print out a paper copy to read and .
+Your choice!

 College vs. High School

 In college, expectations change from what you may have experienced in high school.
 The quantity and quality of work increases.
-This table some major differences between high school and college assignments.
+The table below some major differences between high school and college assignments.

 |Your grade is determined by a wide variety of assessments, both minor and major.
 Many assessments are not writing-based.||Your grade may depend on just a few major assessments.
 Most are writing-based.|